Download eBooks & Wiring Diagrams (FREE)

 Lentil curry dinner with Wicho & Charlie's

-It was a long 2 hour hike back to basecamp and we arrived just after 9pm.
-Gratefully, a hot meal of lentil curry over rice was waiting for us.
-After dinner we enjoyed a hot cup of hot chocolate and went to sleep.
+It was a long 2-hour hike back to base camp, and we arrived just after 9 pm.
+Gratefully, a hot meal of lentil curry over rice awaited us.
+After dinner, we enjoyed a cup of hot chocolate and went to sleep.
 We were extremely grateful for the sturdy A-frame shelters, which did a great job protecting us from the wind and rain that night.

-So we opted to skip the sunrise hike and simply take more nighttime photos of Fuego just before the sun came up.
-There is a great sunrise viewpoint just 3 minutes from our basecamp, which we went to, to watch the sun rise.
+So, we opted to skip the sunrise hike and take more nighttime photos of Fuego just before the sun came up.
+There is a great sunrise viewpoint just three minutes from our base camp, where we went to watch the sun rise.

 Breakfast at Wicho & Charlie's Acatenango Basecamp